 Many of us receive different gift cards at Christmas.
 But do you necessarily need them all?

 When you want something to do at night, what do you automatically turn to?
-The video store?
-Amazon movies on demand?
-Even your TV?
+Amazon movies on demand? iTunes?
+Even going out for ice cream (which we do often just because we’re bored, not because we necessarily need ice cream).
 Here’s a thought: why not save the $1 or $5 or whatever it would cost and instead play a board game?
 We’ve all got them stuffed in those cupboards, but they rarely come out.
 Let’s make it a habit to actually use what we buy, including our games, rather than turning to entertainment that doesn’t necessarily entertain–and that costs us money.

 So I challenge you this month to use up what you actually have.